Criterion for a state to be distillable via stochastic incoherent operations: Elementary steps and examples

-With the above Theorem, one can easily judge whether a given mixed state is distillable or not via sIO.
-We just transform $\rho$ into the form $\rho=\bigoplus_\mu p_\mu \rho_\mu$ with each $\rho_\mu$ being irreducible.
-Then, we examine whether each $\rho_\mu$ is of full rank or not.
-If there is some $\rho_\mu$ is not of full rank, then $\rho$ is distillable.
+To this end, we just express each $\rho_\mu$ in terms of spectral decomposition.
+If there is some $\rho_\mu$ that is not of full rank, then $\rho$ is distillable.
 If all $\rho_\mu$ are of full rank, then $\rho$ is not distillable under sIO.
-From this theorem, it is straightforward to obtain that a $2$-dimensional coherent state is distillable via sIO if and only if it is a pure coherent state.